Stackeduary/EE2022/README.md

 <br>

-### Next, let's define a [mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) for the `boston_sports` index.
+### Next, let's define an [explicit mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) for the `boston_sports` index.
 But before we do that, let's ensure that the index doesn't already exist, since we'll get an error if it does.

 ```
 curl -X DELETE "localhost:9200/boston_sports"
 ```

-(Getting a 404 HTTP response in this situation is a good thing as it indicates that the attempt to delete an index that doesn't already exist was not successful, which is what we expect.)
+(Getting a 404 HTTP response in this situation is a good thing as it indicates that we made an unsuccessful attempt to delete an index that doesn't exist, which is what we expect.)

 <br>